Frequently Asked Questions

 To learn how spaying/neutering keeps pets happier and healthier, visit humanesociety.org.

 How do I get Friends of Companion Animals to pay for my cat or dog to be spayed or neutered?

 Friends of Companion Animals currently does not have the money to assist pet owners with the cost of spaying/neutering.
-However, if you need assistance in transporting your pet, FoCA will take cats to the PAWS Clinic on Wednesdays.
-(Note: this applies only to owned cats, and owners must pay the $45 spay/neuter fee).
+However, if you need assistance in transporting your pet, FOCA will take cats to the PAWS Clinic on Wednesdays.
+(Note: this applies only to owned cats, and owners must pay the $49 spay/neuter fee for owned cats and $25 for free-roaming, ear tipped cats).
 To learn more about low-cost spay/neuter, visit thepawsclinic.com.

 Find the Purrrr-fect Best Friend

 Check out our list of adoptable cats and kittens from Petfinder today!